gwendalminguy/tool-echoes/README.md

 **2. Setting an automation**

 To let Echoes log an entry for each song listened in the history database, and export the statistics, an automation must be set.
-This can be achieved by launching the `automation.sh` bash script, and must be done at the root of the Echoes directory, using these commands:
+This can be achieved by launching the `install.sh` bash script, and must be done at the root of the Echoes directory, using these commands:

 ```
 $ cd tool-echoes/
-$ chmod u+x automation.sh
+$ chmod u+x install.sh
-$ ./automation.sh
+$ ./install.sh
 ```

 This will allow the execution on a regular schedule of `log.py` and `extract.py` scripts.
 The statistics for the current year will regularly be exported as a JSON file in the `data/exports/`directory.
-The user might be prompted by the system to authorize the automation, to allow it to execute the scripts.
+The user might be prompted by the system to authorize the automations, to allow scripts execution.

 <details>
 	<summary><b>Manual Setting Procedure</b></summary>